mehra-deepak/The-Horcrux-Project/README.md

 * Date : 11/12/2020.

-Did wireframing of the project and build the prototype.
+Did wireframing of the project and build the prototype, more of R & D work.

 * Date : 12/12/2020.